kennyfraser/wp-sync-test/_pages/create-a-script-for-ip-address-discovery.md

         $ mkdir -p genconf && cd genconf

-2. Create an IP detection script for your environment and save as `genconf/ip-detect`.
+2. Create an IP detection script for your environment and save as `ip-detect`.
 You can use the examples below.

     *   #### Use the AWS Metadata Server